carpeliam/at-journal-2024/src/entries/at-day-116-baldpate-lean-to-to-hall-mountain-lean-to.md

 sleep: Shelter
 mood: 🙂
 ---
 Saw a moose!
-Could have kept going to tent site, but I m going into town tomorrow with Bonk and DK.
+Could have kept going to tent site, but I'm going into town tomorrow with Bonk and DK.